alexa-js/alexa-app/README.md

   response.say("Hello World");
 });

-// this call defines a post() and optionally a get() handler in express, mapped to the alexa-app
-// express_app: the express app instance to map to
-//        path: the path prefix to map to
-// enableDebug: when false, don't map a GET handler, default is true
-//              debugging GET requests call express' render() method using 'test' app.express(express_app, "/echo/", false);
+// ALWAYS setup the alexa app and attach it to express before anything else. app.express({ expressApp: express_app, router: express.Router() });

-// now POST calls to /echo/sample in express will be handled by the app.request() function
+// now POST calls to /sample in express will be handled by the app.request() function
 // GET calls will not be handled

+// from here on, you can setup any other express routes or middlewares as normal

 ```

 ## Customizing Default Error Messages